All Products

 • Parameters

-• expr: required.
-A value of the STRING or BINARY type.
+• expr: A required value of the STRING or BINARY type.

 • Return value

-A value of the STRING type is returned.
-The return value varies based on the following rules:
+Returns a value of the STRING type.
+The return value is determined by the following rules:

 • Examples